fortanix/rust-sgx/sgxs/README.md

 extracting the signature.
 You can then use the SGXS file with the other SGXS utilities.

+## sgx-debug-read

+`sgx-debug-read` tries to reads memory in the EPC.
+This will only succeed for regular and TCS pages that are part of debug enclaves.
+The contents of the memory (or zeroes for inaccessible memory) will be output to stdout.
+Errors will be printed to stderr.

 ## sgxs-build

 `sgxs-build` generates an SGXS by concatenating raw binary files specified on